Did you know there are fireflies in Utah, New Mexico, and other western states?

 Late May to early July is prime firefly spotting season in Utah, so keep your eyes peeled if you're exploring wet habitats after 9:30 p.m.
 Then, submit your sightings to the Western Firefly Project.

-If you are in eastern states, contribute your firefly sightings to Firefly Watch.
+If you would like to contribute firefly data from eastern U.S. states, submit your firefly sightings to Firefly Watch.